Brian Vickers: 2016

 In 2016, Stewart–Haas Racing hired Vickers as an interim driver of its No. 14 Chevrolet SS for all the NASCAR Sprint Cup Series events with all sponsors besides Bass Pro Shops (which Ty Dillon was hired for) after Tony Stewart was injured in a sand rail accident.
 Vickers' best finish of the season was seventh at Martinsville for the running of the STP 500.

 Personal life

 The son of Clyde and Ramona Vickers, Vickers was born in Thomasville, North Carolina, and now resides in a suburb of New York City.

-He was married to Sarah Kellen (user of the alias Sarah Kensington), who is known for her alleged role as the "sex scheduler" in Jeffrey Epstein's sex trafficking of underage girls.
+Vickers was married to Sarah Kellen, who is known for her alleged role as the "sex scheduler" in Jeffrey Epstein's sex trafficking of underage girls.
 On April 14, 2025, it was announced that Vickers and Kellen had officially divorced after 10 years of marriage.
+In January 2026, due to the Epstein Files Transparency Act, emails in the Epstein files were released that revealed Vickers had contacted Epstein as recently as 2019.
+Emails released included bawdy chain emails forwarded from Vickers to Epstein and discussion between Epstein and an unnamed party working to assuage concerns about Vickers' sponsorship deal with Aaron's at Michael Waltrip Racing.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)